DianeCho/book-search-fullstack-capstone/README.md

 ![Print page](https://github.com/DianeCho/shopping-list-node-capstone/blob/master/github-images/Screenshot9.png)

 ## Working Prototype
-Find a working prototype with Node at https://book-search-fullstack-capstone.herokuapp.com/ .
+Find a working prototype with Node at https://book-search-fullstack-capstone.herokuapp.com/ and React at https://dianecho.github.io/book-search-fullstack-capstone-react/build.

 ## Functionality
 * When the user brings up the main page it explains the purpose of the application.